Milly Maker DFS Strategy: How To Win Large-Field GPPs

 The principle is simple even before the arithmetic: a popular player does not move you past anyone who already has him, and in a field this size that is most of the room.
 I am not telling you the chalk is bad.
 I am telling you it will not separate you, and separation is the job.
 I will put real numbers on exactly that in a moment.

 This is where the tools do real work rather than sit on the shelf.
-Stokastic Ownership Projections, which come baked into the free Contest Sims, tell you where the field is actually going to be concentrated, which is the only way to know what "off the chalk" even means on a given slate.
-The bigger the field, the more low-owned pieces you need to get there, so the Milly Maker is precisely where leverage matters most.
-For the deeper framework on picking the right low-owned spots, our ownership and leverage guide breaks it down.
+Stokastic Ownership Projections tell you where the field is actually going to be concentrated, which is the only way to know what "off the chalk" even means on a given slate, and you can start reading the field on the free Contest Sims.
+To see the shape of it on a live board rather than in the abstract, the MLB DFS projections, ownership and stacks in the DataHub put the field read and the stack read on the same screen, and today's MLB DFS picks hub shows how we apply it to an actual slate.
+The bigger the field, the more low-owned pieces you need, so the Milly Maker is precisely where leverage matters most.
+Our NBA ownership projections walkthrough covers how to read those numbers before you fade anyone, and shrinking the field explains why differentiation is really a way of cutting the number of entries you have to beat.

 The one-line version: in a large-field GPP you are not trying to build the best lineup, you are trying to build a lineup that wins when it is right and is different enough to matter when it does.
 Correlation gives you the ceiling; leverage makes the ceiling yours alone.

 The leverage argument sits in that one calculation.
-The chalk back is not a bad player, he is a bad differentiator, and in a field this size differentiation is the only thing that converts a big score into a winning one.
+The chalk play is not a bad player, it is a bad differentiator, and in a field this size differentiation is the only thing that converts a big score into a winning one.
 I make that trade when the lower-owned piece has a comparable ceiling and fits the stack, which in a large-field GPP is more often than not.
-The read I lean on to find the 6% version, rather than guess at it, is our Ownership Projections, which is what turns this math from a hunch into a plan.
+The read I lean on to find the sub-2% version, rather than guess at it, is our Ownership Projections, which is what turns this math from a hunch into a plan.

 Embrace The Variance You Would Never Touch In Cash

 All of this asks you to accept swings you would run screaming from in a cash game, and that is the point, not a side effect.
 A top-heavy payout structure means the only finish that truly pays is the top one, so a build that is boom-or-bust by design is correct here.
 The contrarian itch is real, and it is easy to look at a low-owned, high-ceiling lineup the night before and talk yourself out of it.
 Resist that.
-In a 150,000-person field, safe is just a slower way to lose.
+Safe, in a field this size, is just a slower way to lose.

 The flip side is honesty about the range you are signing up for.
 Even the sharpest pre-lock build can finish near the bottom when a game script breaks the wrong way, and it will, often.
 That is not the model failing.
 It is the variance you deliberately took on to have a shot at first.
+For the distribution behind that intuition, our boom-bust probability breakdown shows what those ceiling outcomes actually look like as numbers.
 Judge yourself on the process across a long stretch of contests, never on any single slate.

 Entry Strategy: Single-Entry Vs Mass-Multi